As the new scene building around Smithdown Road continues, Getintothis‘ Paul Fitzgerald looks at the cooperative behind Naked Lunch Café.

 The rebirth of the Smithdown Road area shows few signs of slowing.

 New life has blown into the area over the past few years.
 A welcome wind of change driven by a passion for the DIY ethic, the fiercely independent spirit of a dedicated and committed handful of people, a growing music festival, and the needs of a community to embrace more than just second hand shops and vape emporia in the many commercial spaces either side of this important arterial route from the south of the city to the centre.
+For those who are interested in using their CBD you can get electric wax pen online at vapeactive.com.

 With Bold Street maxed out, at capacity in terms of both concept and rent prices, the Baltic Triangle seemingly engaged in a constant battle with the encroaching cranes of greed and the inevitable gentrification they bring, the North Docks/Ten Streets area awaiting its still uncertain future, those enterprising souls behind the almost accidental new Smithdown vibe have begun creating something really special for their community.